LuigiBrosNin/UNI/Master first year/Computer graphics/Computer graphics.md

 sudo apt-get install libassimp-dev
 ```
 i got the library from apt instead of the zip, as it simplified some stuff.
-Grab the other library (ImGui) and put it
+Grab the other library (ImGui) and put it in the dependencies folder you made in LAB_0 ig

+modify these files

 ##
 #